microsoft/finops-toolkit/docs-mslearn/fabric/create-finops-workspace.md

 Here’s an example screenshot showing the New shortcut connection settings.

 :::image type="content" source="./media/create-fabric-workspace-finops/fabric-new-shortcut-connection-settings.png" border="true" alt-text="Screenshot showing the New shortcut connection settings." lightbox="./media/create-fabric-workspace-finops/fabric-new-shortcut-connection-settings.png" :::

->[!IMPORTANT]
->You must have the *Storage Blob Data Contributor* role when you use *Organizational account* authentication.
-If you don't have the required permission, you can use other authentication types like *Account key*.
-Otherwise, you get an `Invalid credentials` error.

 To get the Data Lake Storage URL, view the storage account where the export created a directory and the FOCUS cost file.
 Under **Settings**, select **Endpoints**.
 Copy the URL marked as **Data Lake Storage**.